HenrikJoreteg/joreteg.com/posts/2018/04/reliable-web-apps.md

 As you can see, since we're just dealing with simple functions here we can combine them however we wish.

-**Note**: If you needed to add something to the `initialState` inside the generated reducer that could also be accomplished.
+**Note**: If you needed to add something to the `initialState` inside the generated reducer that can also be done.
 We would change our `getMetadataReducer` helper to return an object containing both a generated `initialState` object _and_ the `reducer`.

-Then, we we use it, we'd grab
+Then, when we used it, we'd grab the resulting `initialState` along with the reducer.
+We can modify that and use it as part of our reducer too as shown below:

 ```js
 // again grabbing the file from above, that now has